-As we enter the holiday shopping season, RIDE Solutions encourages shoppers to consider the economic impact of their transportation decisions with the Drive Small awareness campaign.
+RIDE Solutions encourages community members to consider the economic impact of their transportation decisions with the Drive Small awareness campaign.

 “The annual Shop Small movement is an excellent time to remember how our buying decisions affect our local businesses and economy,” says RIDE Solutions Director Jeremy Holmes.
 “Similarly, Drive Small is a reminder that the money we save by using sustainable transportation modes is money that goes right back into those same local businesses.”